 Pay More Than the Monthly Minimum

 By cutting unnecessary expenses and avoiding impulse buys, you should be able to free up some money to put toward your debt.
-When you do, don’t just pay the monthly minimum.
-When you pay just the monthly minimum, very little goes toward your debt, while the majority goes toward the interest.
+But when you do, don’t just pay the monthly minimum.
+Paying just the monthly minimum means very little goes toward your debt, while the majority goes toward the interest.
 When you pay more than the minimum, however, you can slowly but surely put a substantial dent in your debt.

 Paying down your debt may seem impossible when you’re living paycheck to paycheck.
 However, by reviewing your bank and credit card statements, creating a budget and developing smart spending habits, you can whittle away at your debt and be free of it quicker than you thought.
 If you’re really in over your head, consider using a personal loan to consolidate your debt and get back on financial track.